johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 matchRule (Invoke (Lambda t)) = RuleMatch Inv Nothing t
 ```

 Invocation is simple.
 It can only be applied to a lambda term and the result of the invocation is the lambda's subterm; eg. `(-> true)()` evaluates to `true`.
 An invocation on anything else will simply drop through this match and ultimately to the catch all `error` case.
 For example the CoffeeScript `true()` is invalid.
 Its abstract representation from the parser is `Invoke (BooleanExpr True)` which clearly won't match here.
-On a match, the `RuleMatch` result contains the rule tag for invocation `Inv`, nothing for an inference rule premise since there isn't one for _e-inv_ and the subterm `t` for futher derivation in the conclusion.
+On a match, the `RuleMatch` result contains the rule tag for invocation `Inv`, nothing for an inference rule premise since there isn't one for _e-inv_ and the subterm `t` for further derivation in the conclusion.

 ```haskell
 -- Rule: e-app